Kompalk/Case-Study-Lending-Club/README.md

 - **Business probem that the project is trying to solve**: The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

-- **Dataset** : The dataset contains the complete loan data for all loans issued through the time period 2007 t0 2011.
+- **Dataset** : The dataset contains the complete loan data for all loans issued through the time period 2007 to 2011.

 ## Conclusions